-Traffic steering · Cloudflare Magic Transit docs

 Traffic steering

-Magic Transit uses a static configuration to route traffic through Generic Routing Encapsulation (GRE) tunnels from Cloudflare’s edge to your data center(s).
+Magic Transit uses a static configuration to route traffic through Generic Routing Encapsulation (GRE) tunnels from Cloudflare’s edge to your data center.

-Magic Transit steers traffic along GRE tunnel routes based on priorities you define.
-You assign tunnel route priorities during the Magic Transit onboarding process.
+Magic Transit steers traffic along GRE tunnel routes based on priorities you define during the onboarding process.

 The example in this diagram has three tunnel routes.
-Tunnels 1 and 2 have top priority—Tunnel 3 is secondary.
+Tunnels 1 and 2 have top priority and Tunnel 3 is secondary.

-When there are multiple routes with equal priority and different next-hops—Tunnel 1 versus Tunnel 2, for example—Cloudflare uses equal-cost multi-path (ECMP) routing.
+When there are multiple routes with equal priority and different next-hops, Cloudflare uses equal-cost multi-path (ECMP) routing.
+An example of multiple routes with equal priority would be Tunnel 1 and Tunnel 2.

 The use of ECMP routing provides load balancing across tunnels with the same priority.